nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 In TA-Assist, you can switch into a mode called the **focus** mode, which lets you run tasks that are specific to (module) class.
 Therefore, [some commands](#features-available-in-focus-mode) can only be executed when you are in focus mode.
 Commands that you can run in the default (unfocused) mode can also be run in focus mode.
-On the other had, commands that are available only in focus mode cannot be executed in the default (unfocused) mode.
+On the other hand, commands that are available only in focus mode cannot be executed in the default (unfocused) mode.

 Let's first begin with the commands available in the default mode.